iRzLi/perspective/README.md

 `bundle exec rails s`

-Runs the app in the development mode.
-Open http://localhost:3000 to view it in the browser.
+Starts the rails application

+In another terminal window run:

 `npm install`

-Gets all the node_modules this project needs
+To get all the node_modules this project needs

 `npm run start`

 Builds the bundle.js file that our app imports

+Open http://localhost:3000 to view it in the browser.

 ## Technologies